algoprog/CityReport/README.md

 CityReport
 ==========

 A simple, elegant &amp; responsive web application for issues reporting.
 CityReport was created during a hackathon in Thessaloniki to help the residents report any issue at their location in no time.
-It uses HTML5 Geolocation to find the user's position.
+It uses HTML5 Geolocation and Google Maps API to find the user's position.

 Dependencies